What are the choices?

 - Use Traveloka, Tiket.com, Tiket2Indonesia or Skyscanner to check availability of flights from your departure point

 - Many international credit cards do not work on Indonesian websites.
-Most guests report they have no trouble paying by card on Garuda’s website.
+Most guests report they have no trouble paying by card on the Traveloka and Garuda websites.
 Nusatrip.com sells Indonesian domestic flights and is worth a try if you have problems.

 - If you want to experience sea travel in the archipelago, here’s Indonesia’s Pelni ship schedules.